 Furthermore, be sure to meet their expectations.
 Don’t suggest that they click on a link if it’ll only redirect them to the Error 404 page.
 Though, in case of unavoidable circumstances, it’s best to have one custom-made for your site.

 Your Audience’s Preferences

 Engaging visuals naturally draw us in.
 However, our personal preferences differ and what we deem interesting may not necessarily be as attention-grabbing to another.
-Fortunately, the principles for creating a good web design still stand regardless of our differences.
+Fortunately, the principles for creating a good web design, whether its User-Centered Design or Conversion Centered Design, still stand regardless of our differences.

 With that being said, keep your target audience’s preferences in mind and fuse these with a few staple design principles.
 For example, utilize colors that complement and highlight your content – not distract from it.
 Consider experimenting with different palettes before selecting the best one.
 You might find yourself admiring a dark and minimalist theme, but if your business focuses on selling food, it might not do so well.
 In contrast, bright or pastel colors exude cheerfulness and entice them to place an order.